wp-plugins/wpsso/readme.txt

 == Changelog ==

-= Version 1.23dev1 =
+= Version 1.23dev2 =

+* **Added Image Dimension options for Twitter Card images** (Pro version).
 * Fixed Twitter Card description in the admin interface (Pro version).
 * Fixed WooCommerce product detection for meta tags in the admin interface (Pro version).
-* Fixed the detection of an empty array (including its values) when image is rejected.
+* Fixed the detection of an empty array when an image is rejected by the WooCommerce addon (Pro version).
-* Added Image Dimension options for Twitter Card images (Pro version).

 = Version 1.22.1 =